Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Results

 \subsubsection{Property-Based Explainability in Low-Dimensional Settings}

-The property-based method's underperformance (M1: 2.00\% precision vs. M2-M5: 46.15\% precision) reflects a fundamental limitation of domain-aware explainability in feature-constrained domains.
-With only five structural features extracted from gate-level netlists, the 31 property ensemble, comprising all possible feature subsets, lacks the discriminative power and semantic richness needed for effective trojan detection.
-This negative result demonstrates that explainable AI architectures cannot rely solely on combinatorial enumeration of minimal features.
+The property-based method's published precision (M1: 1.7\% under $E_{PARS}$ weighting at the default threshold vs.\ M2--M5: 48.08\%) reflects the choice of ensemble weighting and operating point, not an absolute ceiling of domain-aware explainability in feature-constrained domains.
+Re-aggregating the same 31 trained classifiers with val-MCC weights at the val-optimal threshold yields 78.1\% precision at 34.7\% recall (cf.\ Table~\ref{tab:method_comparison}).
+Recall remains the limiting factor for property enumeration over only five structural features.
+The 31-member ensemble still lacks the semantic richness needed to recover high-recall, high-precision detection simultaneously, and explainable AI architectures over minimal feature sets cannot rely solely on combinatorial enumeration to span that frontier.